Abdullah2002813/Hello_API_WSO2/README.md

     </resource>
 </api>

-How to Run Locally
+How to run locally

-Build the Docker Image
+1. Build the Docker Image
 Make sure you have the WSO2 Micro Integrator zip (wso2mi-4.4.0.zip) and API XML inside the project folder.
 Run:

-docker build -t wso2mi-custom
+docker build -t wso2mi-custom .

-Run the Container
+2. Run the container
 docker run -d --name wso2mi -p 8290:8290 wso2mi-custom

 Access the API
-Open your browser or curl
+Open your browser or curl:
 curl http://localhost:8290/hello

 CI/CD Pipeline (GitHub Actions)

 Builds the Docker image on every push to the main branch.
 Runs the container and performs API tests automatically.